 The M9 Beretta was fully fielded and was carried by most of the troops in the Persian Gulf War.
 Still, controversy lingered.
 The investigations of slide failures and frame cracks, as well as dissatisfaction with stopping power, led to an unofficial return to the M1911A1, especially by Special Forces and other units who could choose their sidearm.
 In Iraq and Afghanistan there were reports of other problems, such as inferior magazines produced by vendors other than Beretta.
 While redesign and better quality controls solved most of the M9 reliability problems, there was one remaining issue with no clear answer: is the Beretta 9mm handgun as effective a weapon as the M1911A1 .45 ACP?

 In August 2005, the DoD issued specifications for the Military Forces Joint Combat Pistol (JCP), a possible replacement for the M9 Pistol.
-The specification requires the JCP to be chambered for .45 ACP ammunition.
-The JCP procurement was postponed in 2006, but it seemed clear that the days of the M9 9mm pistol were coming to an end.
+The specification required the JCP to be chambered for .45 ACP ammunition.
+The JCP procurement was postponed in 2006, and did not resume.
+By 2008, the JCP program evolved into a new effot called the Modular Handgun System (MHS).

 Equipment Data Description for the M9 9mm Pistol

 The Pistol, Semiautomatic, 9MM, M9A1 is an improved version of the Beretta M9 with an integrated Picatinny rail that allows for the attachment of high intensity lights and laser aiming devices to the lower receiver.
 The M9A1 pistol also has enhanced grip checkering and magazine well modifications to allow for more rapid reloads.
 The Pistol, Semiautomatic, 9MM, M9A1 is identified by NSN 1005-01-525-7966.